 sudo ufw allow from xxx.xxx.xxx.188

-The above firewall rules allow the ssh from anywhere and allow the three nodes from the consul cluster to access this server on all ports.
-Please note that you need to allow the ssh once the ufw is enabled, otherwise, you cannot login to this server with ssh anymore once you are disconnected.
+The above firewall rules allow the TCP/IP connection from anywhere and the three nodes from the consul cluster to access this server on all ports.
+Please note that you need to allow the ssh once the ufw is enabled.
+Otherwise, you cannot log in to this server with ssh anymore once you are disconnected.

 We need to copy the jdk11 and jdk8 jar files to the service folder under 2_0_x and 1_6_x with scp.

-For example, the following comamnd is for 2_0_x from the local
+For example, the following command is for 2_0_x from the local

 scp *.jar [email protected]:/home/steve/networknt/light-config-test/light-codegen/2_0_x/service